-A North Carolina (NC) vehicle bill of sale is a document that records the transaction when one individual sells a vehicle to another.
+A North Carolina vehicle bill of sale is a document that records a transaction when someone buys or sells a vehicle.
 The document includes all the information to identify the buyer, the seller, and the vehicle, including the Vehicle Identification Number (VIN).

-The North Carolina Division of Motor Vehicles Office (DMV) requires a bill of sale and/or title when performing certain transactions, such as titling a vehicle.
-Without those documents, you will not be able to register your vehicle so that you can drive on public roads in the state.
 In North Carolina, you are only required to create a bill of sale when buying from a car dealership.
+The North Carolina Division of Motor Vehicles Office (DMV) requires a bill of sale and/or the title when performing certain transactions, such as titling a vehicle.
+Without those documents, you will not be able to register your vehicle to drive on public roads in the state.

-When you transfer ownership of your vehicle in NC, your bill of sale acts as proof that the transaction occurred.
-By creating a valid bill of sale, you can reduce the chances of fraud and, if you are ever questioned, prove that the transaction was legal and ethical.
+When you transfer ownership of your vehicle in NC, your bill of sale proves that the transaction occurred.
+By creating a valid bill of sale, you can reduce the chances of fraud and verify that the transaction was legal and ethical if you are ever questioned.

 North Carolina Vehicle Bill of Sale Requirements

 North Carolina Vehicle Bill of Sale Form: There is no specific form, and you can create your own as long as you have all the necessary information on it.

 - Notarization: Only title forms with co-owners need to be notarized, but all forms must carry at least a valid signature of the interested parties.

 - Witnesses: No witnesses are required on a North Carolina vehicle bill of sale.